GerritCodeReview/docker-gerrit/README.md

 ./build_multiplatform.sh --push
 ```

-pushes images to the dockerhub instead.
+pushes images to docker-hub instead.

 Notes:
 * in the `--load` target only the current system architecture image is pushed to the local